 "Well, you know," Marina played up her aloof nonchalance as she folded away Kaede's uniform.
 "When you're a known criminal, people are just dying to warm up to you."

-This exchange between them was clearly going swimmingly.
+Their conversation was clearly going swimmingly.

 "Sorry," Kaede offered the only word she could think of.